BlackLightLabs/blacklight/README.md

 ## Hypothesis

 The hypothesis of this project is that DNN topologies will converge to either a local maximum or an absolute maximum over the evolution process, offering better performance than a DNN with randomly selected topology.
 For this experiment, the project will use equivalent activation functions (ReLU) and SGD for back-propagation, holding everything except the topology constant.
+Updated documentation coming soon.

 ## Methodology